ychalier/fftools/README.md

 Cut | Cut an image or a video into parts of given width/height Extract | Extract frames of a video into a folder Merge | Merge images into a single video
-Preview | Generate a table of preview snapshots for a video Probe | Show information about a video file
+Modulate | Apply a filter to an image or a video in the frequency domain Preview | Generate a table of preview snapshots for a video Probe | Show information about a video file
 Resize | Resize a video or an image